 At a basic, you can separate the activities of storage administrators into two main areas: daily activities and occasional activities.
-On a day-to-day basis, the storage administrator has to allocate disk capacity to applications, manage the backup and restore activities, monitor performance and availability levels against SLAs, monitor available spare capacity and storage utilization, etc. Occasionally, the administrator has to implement new storage arrays, change or extend the SAN, deploy new versions of software or firmware throughout the storage infrastructure and other
+On a day-to-day basis, the storage administrator has to allocate disk capacity to applications, manage the backup and restore activities, monitor performance and availability levels against SLAs, monitor available spare capacity and storage utilization, etc. Occasionally, the administrator has to implement new storage arrays, change or extend the SAN, deploy new versions of software or firmware throughout the storage infrastructure and other control-type activities necessary.

 At this hands on level, most environments need three main management tools, which I list here with an indication of some of the functions in each area.

 1. Storage provisioning and monitoring tools

 - Creation of LUNs - Selecting the most appropriate LUN on the most appropriate array for a particular application

 - Managing selective presentation on your disk arrays